2025 Futures

 Delicately perfumed (the aromatic bouquet is always very floral, with violets and peonies in the lead) and elegantly suave whatever the vintage, La Conseillante occupies a special place among the greatest Pomerols, perhaps the most endearing of them.
 Its finesse and superiorly sensual and refined texture are reminiscent of the great wines of the Côte de Nuits (on the Vosne-Romanée side).
 However, behind the apparent friendliness of La Conseillante lies a wine of great energy and excellent ageing potential.

 Vinous (A. Galloni): 96-98/100 “The 2025 La Conseillante is shaping up to be magnificent.
 Rich and luscious in the glass, the 2025 offers up an exotic mélange of inky dark fruit, cloves, new leather, licorice and mocha.
-This is the first vintage that sees the return of Cabernet Sauvignon, historically a part of the blend from at least 1871 to 1956, when frost devastated many vineyards in Pomerol.
-The 2025 is impressively deep, but also quite vibrant.
-I can't wait to see how it ages.
-It's a superb effort from Technical Director Marielle Cazaux and her team.
-Cazaux made an immediate impact when she arrived in 2015, starting with a move to lower-intervention farming that was immediately apparent."
+This is the first vintage that sees the return of Cabernet Sauvignon, historically a part of the blend from at least 1871 to 1956, when frost devastated many vineyards in Pomerol. "

 Availability: